nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/driver_config.rst

 The option :kconfig:option:`CONFIG_PSA_USE_CC3XX_ECDH_DRIVER` enables the driver :ref:`nrf_security_drivers_cc3xx` for ECDH.

-The configuration of the :ref:`nrf_security_drivers_oberon` driver is automatically generated based on the user-enabled algorithms in `ECC configurations`_.
+The configuration of the :ref:`nrf_security_drivers_oberon` is automatically generated based on the user-enabled algorithms in `ECC configurations`_.

 .. note::
    * The :ref:`nrf_security_drivers_oberon` is currently limited to curve types secp224r1, secp256r1, and secp384r1 for ECDH and ECDSA.